 Does awareness of the limitations of thought help?
 Yes, but then again, no. We have to predict; not everyone can be an artist; there’s not always time for art.
 We cannot avoid using thought to do that which thought is virtually useless at doing: ironically, we must think to do x, and thought is that which keeps us from doing x.
 We must do what we cannot do, and this being our ontological predicament, epistemological humility seems to be the virtue we all require, and yet it is the virtue our thinking is — in its very structure — against.

-Though necessarily and invaluably, thinking is limited.
-Experience is bigger and richer, but without thought, we will be unable to receive much of the experience that can change us for the better.
+Experience is bigger and richer than thought, but without thought, we would be unable to receive much of the experience that can change us for the better.
 We must never forget that though thinking is a road we must master traveling, experience is ultimately the destination.
 We must not make the road a home.

 1Philosophy without stories tends to call Being “being,” and hence there is a need to deconstruct the traditional border drawn between philosophical and artistic work: mixing the two helps being resemble Being; truth, Truth; “(un)reality,” Existence.

 2Alluding to “On Thinking and Perceiving” by O.G.
 Rose, Heidegger shouldn’t have made thought more thoughtful but more perceptive.
-But perhaps he knew this, yet the only tools available to him, like us, were thought-ful?
+But perhaps he knew this, yet the only tools available to him, as for us, were thought-ful?

 There is a sense in which Heidegger wanted the act of thinking to be the act of art: he wanted thought to be experience.
 This is an impossible goal, but it seems Heidegger wanted to find a kind of thought that could at least “point to” a solution, even if that solution was unachievable.
 Such “artistic thought” could expand the possibilities of being(s) (in the world) (though not necessarily), while natural thought tends to actually shrink possibilities, for it tends to separate being from Being, to reduce “holistic things” into “mere things” (as usually determined by their “usefulness” to (the) thinker(s) — in this sense, art is a thing without usefulness, without “thingification”).
 And yet thought is required to deconstruct and/or evolve itself into “artistic thought.”